-• The entire backlight unit should be changed, not just the backlight.
+IMPORTANT • The entire backlight unit should be changed, not just the backlight.

-- (7) Insert the new backlight unit into the backlight holder. - (8) Re-attach the cable to the backlight connector (opposite of step (6)), and secure the cable in position using the cable clamp (opposite of step (5)).
+- (4) Insert the new backlight unit into the backlight holder. - (5) Re-attach the cable to the backlight connector (opposite of step (6)), and secure the cable in position using the cable clamp (opposite of step (5)).

 - Be sure the cable is inserted completely into the backlight connector.
-Failure to do so may cause arcing, which can damage the connector. - Be sure to always change both of the PS-A backlights at the same time. - (9) Secure both backlights in place using the backlight screw (opposite of step (4)).
-The necessary torque is 0.147N•m (1.5kgf•cm). - (10) Replace the FDD unit in its original position and secure it in place using the two (2) attachment screws.
-The necessary torque is 0.5N•m to 0.6N•m.
-Reconnect the FDD unit cable and power cable (opposite of step (3)). - (11) Replace the rear cover and secure it in place using the five (5) attachment screws.

-The cable clamp is used to prevent the cable from being caught inside in the PSA unit and possibly damaged.
-Be sure to insert the cable in the cable clamp before replacing the rear cover.
+Failure to do so may cause arcing, which can damage the connector. - Be sure to always change both of the PS-A backlights at the same time. - (6) Secure both backlights in place using the backlight screw (opposite of step (4)).
+The necessary torque is 0.147N•m (1.5kgf•cm). - (7) Replace the rear cover and secure it in place using the five (5) attachment screws. - The cable clamp is used to prevent the cable from being caught inside in the PS-A unit and possibly damaged.
+Be sure to insert the cable in the cable clamp around the cable before replacing the rear cover.

-6.4 Periodic Inspection Items
+6.3 Periodic Inspection Items